maxchuquimia/google-analytics-swift/README.md

 Anyway, long story short, instead of going to bed early I made this wrapper for the Google Measurement API.

 ## Support
-You can theoretically use this in your Mac or iOS apps, or anywhere that runs Swift.
+You can theoretically use this in your macOS, tvOS or iOS apps, or anywhere that runs Swift.
 I haven’t tested it everywhere though, so feel free to submit PRs.

 This entire codebase is a single file, so I don’t see the need to add it to Cocoapods etc.  Drop the file into your XCode project, use a git submodule... it’s up to you to decide what’s best.